MIDDLE CHEST WORKOUT

 Be consistent and I’m sure you’ll be very happy with the results in a couple of months.

-If you want to build a bigger and stronger chest, and increase muscle and strength throughout your body, you can do that with the ATHLEAN-X Training Programs and get started right away on building a ripped, muscular, athletic body.
+If you want to build a bigger and stronger chest, and increase muscle and strength throughout your body, you can do that with the ATHLEAN-X programs and get started right away on building a ripped, muscular, athletic body.

 - The inner chest or middle chest is not something you can spot target.
 If you want to get your middle chest to look more defined, you have to focusing on developing the entire chest muscles.

 - If you want to get your middle chest to look more defined you have to be sure you are growing the muscle as much as possible.
 Maximum stimulation of the muscle across the chest exercises you perform is the goal.